maxl67/home_assistant/README.md

 - Views: [vacuum_view](lovelace/views/vacuum_view.yaml)

 ### Automation of Heating
 Radiators will be turned off as soon as the last person leaves the appartment.
 Heating will also be turned off in a room, whenever a window/door is opened in that room.
 Different heating shedules (profiles) will be set automatically for regular work days, home office days or when guests are present.
 I use HomeMatic IP thermostats.
-The virtual HomeMatic CCU (piVCCU) runs on one of my raspis.
+The virtual HomeMatic CCU (piVCCU) runs on one of my rasperry pi's.
 - Packages:   [climate](packages/climate.yaml), [HomeMatic](packages/homematic.yaml)
 - Views: [climate_view](lovelace/views/climate_view.yaml)

 ### Weather Forecast and Warnings
-Warnings from the german weather service (DWD integration) are analysed and in case of storm and rain mail messages and notifications are send.
+Warnings from the german weather service (DWD integration) are analysed and in case of storm and rain e-mail messages and notifications are send.
 In the furture I will use this information to automate outside blinds and awnings (as soon as I get them connetced to HA).
 - Packages:   [weather](packages/weather.yaml)
 - Views: [weather_view](lovelace/views/weather_view.yaml)